Gargee Ghosh

 Low-income countries are being squeezed by cascading global crises.
 Reforming development finance systems could help – but leaders must take decisive action now.

-By Gargee Ghosh President, Global Policy & Advocacy, Bill & Melinda Gates Foundation
+By Gargee Ghosh President, Global Policy & Advocacy, Gates Foundation

 A health worker directs elderly residents to register for a COVID-19 vaccination program in Brits, South Africa.